Software Development

 Make sure to run 'npx prisma generate' locally to use the updated Prisma client, reflecting the latest schema definitions.

-Deploying to Production:
+Deploying to production

-But I have a brand new database?
+Have a brand new database?

 Let us handle your software.